 - and take decisions by majority, in consultation with the core group, when consensus among the members of the group can not be reached.

-Secretariat: The Secretariat representative ensures communications flow between the Chair and the members of the Working Groups as well as note-taking during the calls.
-Notes of each call are then circulated among members to ensure points have been appropriately noted.
-The Web Foundation has offered appropriate staff to cover this position for each group.
+Secretariat: The Secretariat representative ensured communications flow between the Chair and the members of the Working Groups as well as note-taking during the calls.
+Notes of each call were then circulated among members to ensure points have been appropriately noted.
+The Web Foundation offered appropriate staff to cover this position for each group.

-WG Members: Are tasked with answering surveys, engaging in calls, and ensuring the communities they represent are properly taken account of.
+WG Members: Working Groups members were tasked with answering surveys, engaging in calls, and ensuring the communities they represent were properly taken account of.